-Some staff are trained in the 'PROACT SCIPr UK' approach and can use physical intervention if deemed reasonable, proportionate and necessary.
-A record must be kept of any such interventions.
-A list of staff trained in these strategies are displayed in the staff room.
+Staff are trained in the 'PROACT SCIPr UK' approach and can use physical intervention if deemed reasonable, proportionate and necessary.
+The school will record every 'significant incident' in which a member of staff uses force on a pupil, and will report the incidents to each parent or carer of the pupil.

 ANY PHYSICAL INTERVENTION WHICH INVOLVES RESISTANCE (INCLUDING TOUCH SUPPORT) MUST BE RECORDED AS AN INCIDENT.
 (Forms will be uploaded onto CPOMs.
 HT to keep a log of the occurrence of incidents.)

-Reduced Timetables (Working together to improve school attendance DfE guidance May 2023)
+Reduced Timetables (Working together to improve school attendance DfE guidance August 2024)